Program Contact: Tracy Wall 203-582-8212 or Ken Kosior 203-582-3931

 PT 504L.
 Physical Therapy Process II Lab.4 Credits.

-This course utilizes the Physical Therapist Patient/Client Management Model to build upon and integrate assessment skills developed in Physical Therapy Process I. Assessment techniques including neurologic examination, goniometry and manual muscle testing of the spine and the lower extremities are covered.
-Physical Therapy interventions including functional mobility training and therapeutic exercise prescription focusing on the lower extremities and complex multi-joint activities are introduced.
+This course utilizes the Physical Therapist Patient/Client Management Model to build upon and integrate assessment skills developed in Physical Therapy Process I. Examination skills are progressed and integrated into functional mobility assessment and foundational physical therapy interventions such as functional mobility training and therapeutic exercise prescription.

 Prerequisites: None